desertwitch/NutClient-ESXi/readme.txt

 - When you change the values of the UserVars you MUST restart NUT client service to reload the configuration.

+LIMITATIONS

+The HTTPs behaviour of the 'wget' implementation in BusyBox is still a bit unpredictable.
+For sake of stability the push notification call is currently made via HTTP on port 80.

+Please therefore take into consideration that the API key is sent unencrypted and in plain-text.
+It is advisable to not re-use an API key shared with other applications, but a separate new one.

 ---- BASED ON THE FOLLOWING PROJECT / ORIGINAL README SEE BELOW ----

 Author : Rene Garcia